| First Documented Encounter | 1887, Wexford County, Michigan. Two lumberjacks near the Garland Swamp, Manistee River corridor. |

 | Status | Unresolved.
 Sightings ongoing.
 Gable Film confirmed hoax 2010.
 Pre-1987 witness record remains unexplained. |

-The phones began ringing within the hour with callers who were not congratulating him on a well-executed joke, but telling him, often haltingly, that they had seen it too.
-Not only had they seen it, but they had lived with their experiences in silence for years.
-As without a name or a framework in which to describe their encounters, was to invite ridicule and suspicion from within their own close knit communites.
-Cook's song had given them the one thing they had been missing: a name and the knowledge that other people in the forests of northwestern Michigan had encountered it too.
+The phones began ringing within the hour.
+The callers were not congratulating him on a well-executed joke.
+They were telling him, often haltingly, that they had seen it too.
+Not only had they seen it, but they had lived with that knowledge in silence for years, unable to describe what they had encountered without inviting ridicule from within their own close-knit communities.
+Cook's song gave them something they had been missing: a name, and the knowledge that others in the forests of northwestern Michigan had been through the same thing.

 A Joke That Fell Flat

-To understand why the Michigan Dogman case is structured so differently from the Beast of Bray Road or the Land Between the Lakes, it is necessary to understand the effect that Cook's song had on this aspect of the Dogman phenomenon.
+To understand why the Michigan Dogman case is structured so differently from the Beast of Bray Road or the Land Between the Lakes, you have to account for the effect Cook's song had on everything that followed it.

-Cook for his part has always maintained a healthy scepticism of the subject matter, acknowledging that his song gave people a narrative template into which ambiguous experiences could be fitted, noting that he has seen similar examples of how folklore is built from such moments.
-Although scepticism is the appropriate starting position for any serious examination of the Michigan Dogman file, it can not discount any of the recorded pre-1987 and earlier Native American accounts on which the Michigan Dogman file ultimately rests.
+Cook has maintained a careful scepticism toward the subject since then, acknowledging that his song provided a narrative template into which ambiguous experiences could be fitted, and noting that this is a recognisable mechanism by which folklore is built.
+That scepticism is the appropriate starting position for any serious examination of the Michigan Dogman file.
+It cannot, however, account for the pre-1987 record or the earlier indigenous accounts on which the file ultimately rests, and those are the accounts that require examination.

 The Odawa, the Ojibwe, and the Brother Wolf

-Before Cook, before the lumberjacks of the 1800's, before the first European trappers entered the territory of the northwestern Lower Peninsula, the land along the Manistee River and the western shore of Lake Michigan was home to the Odawa and the Ojibwe, two nations of the Council of Three Fires, the Anishinaabe alliance inhabiting the Great Lakes region since time before the written record.
-The Odawa were the Keepers of the Trade, whose commercial networks stretched from Montreal to the Mississippi, while the Ojibwe were the Keepers of the Faith, responsible for the spiritual traditions of the confederacy.
+Before Cook, before the lumberjacks of the 1880s, before the first European trappers entered the territory of the northwestern Lower Peninsula, the land along the Manistee River and the western shore of Lake Michigan belonged to the Odawa and the Ojibwe, two nations of the Council of Three Fires, the Anishinaabe alliance that had occupied the Great Lakes region since before the written record.
+The Odawa were the Keepers of the Trade, whose commercial networks stretched from Montreal to the Mississippi; the Ojibwe were the Keepers of the Faith, responsible for the spiritual traditions of the confederacy.
 Both nations had a relationship with the wolf going considerably deeper than anything in the European tradition, and that relationship is the oldest layer of the Michigan Dogman file.

-In this tradition, the wolf is not just an animal or a symbol.
+In this tradition, the wolf is not simply an animal or a symbol.
 It is a guardian with its own intelligence, tied to the health of the land and still actively connected to people.
-As Ojibwe elder Bob Shimek explains, Ma’iingan is a living presence, not a relic of the past.
-When Ojibwe elders call the wolf a brother, they are describing an ongoing relationship embedded in their core beliefs, one that overlaps in meaningful ways with later creature accounts from the same regions.
+As Ojibwe elder Bob Shimek has explained, Ma'iingan is a living presence rather than a relic of the past.
+When Ojibwe elders describe the wolf as a brother, they are describing an ongoing relationship embedded in their core beliefs, one that overlaps in meaningful ways with the creature accounts that come from the same regions centuries later.

 The Territory: Manistee, Wexford, and the Northwestern Corridor

-The geographic concentration of Michigan Dogman sightings is one of the most consistent features of the file, deserving more analytical attention than it typically receives.
-The encounters are not scattered randomly across the state, but are clustered instead with striking regularity around the northwestern quadrant of the Lower Peninsula, in the territory bounded roughly by Traverse City to the north, Manistee on the western shore, and the Muskegon River valley to the south, with Manistee National Forest at its centre.
-This part of Michigan is sparsely populated, heavily forested and relatively isolated despite being near the Great Lakes.
+The geographic concentration of Michigan Dogman sightings is one of the most consistent features of the file.
+The encounters are not scattered randomly across the state.
+They cluster with striking regularity around the northwestern quadrant of the Lower Peninsula, in the territory bounded roughly by Traverse City to the north, Manistee on the western shore, and the Muskegon River valley to the south, with Manistee National Forest at its centre.
+This part of Michigan is sparsely populated, heavily forested, and relatively isolated despite its proximity to the Great Lakes.
 It sits on traditional Odawa land, with the Little River Band of Ottawa Indians still based in Manistee today.

 A Century of Silence: The Pre-1987 Record

-A stronger, independently recorded case occurred in 1937 near Paris in Mecosta County.
-Robert Fortney reported being attacked by wild dogs, stating that one stood and moved on two legs seemingly directing the movements of the others, something he could not explain within normal animal behaviour.
-This account was documented independently of the song, predating it by fifty years.
-Fortney did not describe what he saw in the context of any legend or cryptid tradition, reporting simply an encounter with a bipedal dog he could not account for within his existing understanding of the natural world.
+A stronger, independently documented case occurred in 1937 near Paris in Mecosta County.
+Robert Fortney reported being confronted by wild dogs, noting that one stood and moved on two legs, apparently directing the movements of the others.
+He could not account for this within normal animal behaviour.
+The account was documented independently of Cook's song, predating it by fifty years.
+Fortney did not describe what he saw in the context of any legend, reporting simply an encounter with a bipedal dog that fell outside his existing understanding of the natural world.

-Cook himself has remained cautious.
-His position, that the Dogman gives people a way to describe something they could not otherwise explain, reflects a measured engagement with the material rather than outright belief or dismissal.
+Cook's own position has remained measured.
+His view, that the Dogman gives people a way to describe something they could not otherwise articulate, reflects a careful engagement with the material rather than either belief or dismissal.
+It is a position the evidence neither fully supports nor fully refutes.

 - First documented encounter: 1887, Wexford County, near the Garland Swamp.
 Two lumberjacks describe a seven-foot bipedal figure with a canine head, leaving camp the same night and not returning.

-- Pre-1987 record includes Robert Fortney's 1937 Paris, Michigan account (named witness, bipedal dog in a pack), Allegan County accounts from the 1950s, Manistee and Cross Village accounts from 1967 all predating Cook's song and uncontaminated by it
+- Pre-1987 record includes Robert Fortney's 1937 Paris, Michigan account (named witness, bipedal dog in a pack), Allegan County accounts from the 1950s, and Manistee and Cross Village accounts from 1967, all predating Cook's song and uninfluenced by it.

 - April 1, 1987: Steve Cook broadcasts "The Legend" on WTCM-FM Traverse City as an April Fool's joke.
 Calls begin within the hour.
 The song becomes the most-requested track on the station for several weeks.

-- The ten year cycle, originally Cook's invention, was subsequently corroborated by independently documented pre-song accounts from 1937, 1967, and 1977
+- The ten-year cycle, originally Cook's invention, was later corroborated by independently documented pre-song accounts from 1937, 1967, and 1977.

 The Case Room: Key Post-1987 Accounts

 The post-1987 accounts span more than three decades across the full geographic range of the northwestern Lower Peninsula corridor.
-The problem of cultural contamination applies to all of them to some degree, given that witnesses may have encountered Cook's song or the wider Michigan Dogman narrative before their own experiences, descriptions potentially shaped by prior knowledge.
-A subset, however, carry details specific and internally consistent enough to stand alongside the pre-contamination record as evidence worth examining seriously.
+The problem of cultural contamination applies to all of them to some degree, given that witnesses may have encountered Cook's song or the wider Michigan Dogman narrative before their own experiences, with descriptions potentially shaped by prior knowledge.
+A subset, however, carry details specific and internally consistent enough to stand alongside the pre-1987 record as evidence worth examining on its own terms.

 The 1993 Barn Encounter

-In 1993, a teenage girl in northern Michigan slipped out after dark and entered a barn on her property, where she saw a large, upright creature with a distinctly canine head at the far end.
-Its eyes reflected light in a way she had never seen before, and its size ruled out any known animal.
+In 1993, a teenage girl in northern Michigan slipped out after dark and entered a barn on her property, where she found a large, upright creature with a distinctly canine head at the far end.
+Its eyes reflected light in a manner she had not seen before, and its size ruled out any known animal.
 She ran immediately and avoided the barn that night, later describing the encounter not as part of any legend, but as something she could not explain.

 Grand Haven, Ottawa County, 1993 to 1994